 The diagnostic imaging segment operates from the single geographic segment of Australia.
+The segment is defined by the national registration available for diagnostic imaging.
 Given the data transmission infrastructure and techniques employed by the segment, further sub-division of the geographic area is deemed unnecessary.